jaquith/cmp-integrations/docs-src/doc-home.md

 ----

-## Configuration Steps
+# Configuration Steps

 Those steps are available in the README of the [repo](https://github.com/jaquith/usercentrics-v2-integration).

-Since this integration is still being formalized, the repo hasn't been made public.
-Early access is possible on [request](mailto:julian.llorente@tealium.com).

 ----

-## Test Report
+# Test Report

 Some preliminary cross-browser tests have been run using a separate under-development testing tool - the most recent results can be viewed [here](https://jaquith.github.io/usercentrics-v2-integration/integration-test-report).